 The REU-Blinks Summer Internship Program links undergraduate students with scientist-mentors as collaborators in marine science research projects.
 The program takes advantage of the pristine environment, remarkable biodiversity, and the scientific and technical resources at UW Friday Harbor Laboratories, a marine science research facility in the San Juan Islands.

-We have combined the following programs into one rewarding summer internship program to encourage a shared experience:
+We have combined the following programs into one rewarding summer internship to encourage a shared experience:

-In cooperation with the the National Science Foundation and the Anne Hof Blinks Memorial Fellowship, the REU-Blinks Program offers a full immersion research experience for motivated undergraduates, post-baccalaureates and graduate students.
+The REU-Blinks Program offers a full immersion research experience for motivated undergraduates and post-baccalaureates.
 In keeping with UW policy of encouraging diversity in its student body including underrepresented groups, the program seeks 10-15 students of diverse backgrounds and interests to participate in a eight week summer research project in the marine sciences.
 By linking interns with marine scientists in a 1:1 research experience, interns learn both the process and the substance of scientific research.
 As the research progresses, interns will be encouraged to become semi-independent collaborators.
 The experience will expose interns to the life and work of a marine science research laboratory.
 The program will incorporate workshops, seminars and training sessions in addition to hands-on research.

 The mentors and projects vary from year to year according to the developing research interests of resident and visiting researchers.
 Research projects are designed by the scientists to be achievable projects which dovetail with their research plans.
 Projects are posted below.
 Interns will work semi-independently with mentor supervision for approximately 40 hours per week.